Showing posts with label Demoscene - Demos. Show all posts

 > The Fifth Screen.
 This one is a greetings demo packed with... well, greetings and lots of stars!

-One more thing I must also mention is each demo's loading screen which has incredible artwork.
-Overall, this is a superb demo and I tip my hat to The Watchmen because I've enjoyed it as if it were 1992.
+Another thing I must mention is the incredible artwork on each demo’s loading screen.
+Overall, this is a superb demo, and I tip my hat to The Watchmen for making me enjoy it as if it were 1992 (how I wish it were).

-Demozoo has the download and also a dedicated group page for The Watchmen.
+Demozoo has the download and a dedicated group page for The Watchmen.

 Credits